indutny/bud/README.md

     // Path to TLS private key
     "key": "keys/key.pem",

-    // Cipherlist to use
+    // Cipherlist to use (overrides frontend.ciphers, if not null) "ciphers": null,
-    "ciphers": null,

-    // if true - server listed ciphers will be preferenced "server_preference": true,

     // NPN protocols to advertise
+    // (overrides frontend.npn, if not null)
     "npn": ["http/1.1", "http/1.0"]
   }]
 }